Stellar Interferometry for Gravitational Waves: Other applications

 \subsection{Gravitational wave sources of low frequency bands}

-Supermassive black holes (SMBHs) are expected to exist at the centres of some of the galaxies and have a typical mass of around $10^5 - 10^{10}~\textrm{M}_\odot$.
+Supermassive black holes (SMBHs) are expected to exist at the center of almost all galaxies and have a typical mass of around $10^5 - 10^{10}~\textrm{M}_\odot$.
 The observed correlations between the mass of SMBHs and the velocity dispersion, mid-infrared luminosity, and mass of stellar bulges inside host galaxies imply the importance of SMBHs for studying the formation and evolution of galaxies.
 Recent observations of distant quasars indicate that SMBHs have existed from the early stages of the universe, 690 Myr after the Big Bang~\cite{ref:banados}.
-Although the formation and evolution of SMBHs are still unclear, it is believed that the SMBHs evolved from initial seeds with a mass of around $10^2 - 10^6~\textrm{M}_\odot$ at a redshift of $10 \leq z \leq 15$.
+Although the formation and evolution of SMBHs are still unclear, it is believed that the SMBHs evolved from initial seeds with a mass of around $10^2 - 10^5~\textrm{M}_\odot$ at a redshift of $10 \leq z \leq 15$.
 These initial seeds may have formed from the remnants of Population III stars or directly from the collapse of dense gas clouds.
 In $\Lambda$CDM cosmology, dark matter halos and galaxies are formed hierarchically by the merger of smaller structures.
 When two galaxies merge, the SMBHs at the center of each galaxy sink into the central region of the merged galaxy by dynamical friction and form a binary system.
 An SMBH binary then spirals in and eventually merges as it loses gravitational energy in the form of GWs that are detectable at Earth.
 During an inspiral of SMBH binaries, the frequency of GW increases with time, making characteristic tracks on the plane of the frequency-characteristic strain.
-For the total mass of $10^9~\textrm{M}_\odot$, the frequency of GW spans from $10^{-7}$ Hz to $10^{-5}$ Hz with a typical strain in the order of $10^{-15}$, lasting for several months before coalescence.
-With a mass of $10^9~\textrm{M}_\odot$, the frequency should span from $10^{-5}$ Hz to $10^{-3}$ Hz with a characteristic strain amplitude of $10^{-18}$ for a few months.
-The proposed stellar interferometer can observe SMBH binaries with their total mass spanning between $10^6~\textrm{M}_\odot$ and $10^9~\textrm{M}_\odot$ by focusing on the GW frequency range of $10^{-7}$ Hz to $10^{-4}$ Hz.
+With a mass of $10^6~\textrm{M}_\odot$, the frequency should span from $10^{-5}$ Hz to $10^{-3}$ Hz with a characteristic strain amplitude of $10^{-18}$ for a few months.
+The proposed stellar interferometer can observe SMBH binaries with their total mass spanning between $10^6~\textrm{M}_\odot$ and $10^8~\textrm{M}_\odot$ by focusing on the GW frequency range of $10^{-6}$ Hz to $10^{-4}$ Hz.
 This fills yet to be considered parameter space in the study of gravitational waves, i.e. the gap between the range of LISA ($10^{-2}$ Hz) and the one of PTA ($10^{-9}$ Hz).
-The measurement of the amplitude and spectrum of GWs in the frequency range between $10^{-7}$ Hz to $10^{-4}$ Hz will enable us to better understand the formation and evolution of SMBHs, as well as their link to galaxy evolution.
+The measurement of the amplitude and spectrum of GWs in the frequency range between $10^{-6}$ Hz to $10^{-4}$ Hz will enable us to better understand the formation and evolution of SMBHs, as well as their link to galaxy evolution.
 Another target GW source of SI frequency band is extreme mass-ratio-inspirals (EMRIs) with a mass ratio greater than $10^4$ : 1 between the binary pairs.
 The large mass difference between two objects allows us to observe the effects of gravity in the strong-field limit, which is difficult to achieve with stellar-mass binaries.
 EMRIs~\cite{ref:amaro, ref:aharon} are binary systems containing a massive black hole that eventually merges with its smaller companion such as a white dwarf, neutron star, stellar mass black hole or a giant star with a helium core.
 The final stages of EMRI mergers produce GWs between $10^{-4}$ Hz to $10^{-1}$ Hz.
 LISA is most sensitive in this frequency band, while the marginal range of the gradually inspiraling phase can be covered by SI.